RaphaelIT7/gmod-holylib/README.md

 3. Restart the server normally.<br>
 On the next startup, the ghostinj will update holylib to use the new file.<br>
 This is done by first deleting the current `gmsv_holylib_linux[64].so` and then renaming the `_updated.so` essentially replacing the original file.<br>

-## How to update (Older GhostInj versions)

-1. Shutdown the server
-2. Upload the new file
-3. Enjoy it

 ## What noticeable things does HolyLib bring?
 \- A huge Lua API providing deep access to the engine.<br>